Backup158/DarktideBetterDescriptionsUwuify/README.md

 # WTF does this even do?

-Turns Enhanced Descriptions modules into UwU text.
-The script edits all text that will be displayed on any line that is not commented out.
+The script turns Enhanced Descriptions modules into UwU text.
+Edits all text that will be displayed on any line that is not commented out.
+Uses the [UwUipy](https://github.com/Cuprum77/uwuipy) library.

 ## Usage